9 Edges Challenge Walk

-As the 9 Edges name suggests, this challenge walk links nine of the areas famous Gritstone Edges.
+As the 9 Edges name suggests, this 22 mile challenge walk links nine of the Peak Districts’ famous Gritstone Edges.
 Easy walking with no sharp ridges or huge ascents make this along with the Edale Skyline an ideal first longer distance challenge.

-It’s a great way to meet like minded folk and, as each group is led by an expert local leader, not worry about the route or the logistics.
-You will also have the opportunity to learn something about our amazing home along the way.
+Our open dates are a great way to meet like minded folk.
+For open days and bespoke group days, each group is led by an expert local guide, and you don’t need to worry about navigating the route or the logistics.
+You will also have the opportunity to learn something about The Peak District along the way.

 Beyond the Edge are one of the most experienced providers of mountain adventures in the UK.
-We think its important that the event is run in a fun and friendly manner, and, take great pride in the very high percentage of individuals who return for further events and courses.
+Our small team of highly qualified and hugely experienced instructors all think its important that the event is run in a fun and friendly manner.
+We all take great pride in the very high percentage of individuals who return for further challenge walks, events and courses.

-Our Open itineraries broadly follow the standard race route from Fairholmes to the Robin Hood pub below Birchen Edge.
+Our open itineraries for the challenge walk broadly follow the standard 9 Edges race route from Fairholmes to the Robin Hood pub below Birchen Edge.
 For bespoke groups we can adjust the route or increase the challenge with a winter round if required.
-An average group will complete the challenge in between seven and ten hours.
+An average group will complete the 22 mile challenge walk in between seven and ten hours.

-After meeting your guide for the day, we do a quick equipment check and safety brief before leaving your vehicles and hop on our transport to take us to Fairholmes and the start of the walk.
+After meeting your guide for the day, we do a quick equipment check and safety brief.
+We leave your vehicles and hop on our transport to take us to Fairholmes and the start of the walk.

 Its a stiff climb up to Back Tor the highest point on the route at 538m and, after tagging the summit we turn south along Derwent Edge with great views down Ladybower reservoir.

 A good path takes us towards Moscar and the beginning of Stanage Edge.
 As we traverse this we are sure to spot climbers who come from all over the world to climb on this iconic edge.